-- 14.14.1.7 Significant potential nonconformities discovered during the audit are remediated through a preventive action requests. - 14.14.1.8 Commendation: noteworthy action, process, or document that is observed during the course of an audit. - 14.14.1.9 Recommendation: these are not nonconformities from the quality standards or audit findings, but are opportunities for management to evaluate improvement ideas.
-The System Director will follow-up and discuss these with the Laboratory Manager. - 14.14.1.10 On-site audits are concluded with an exit conference.
-Conference participants consist of lab management, lead auditor, available audit team members, and other attendees as invited by the lab manager.
-The lead auditor or designee should summarize the audit at this conference. - 14.14.1.11 The final written report shall be completed in a timely manner and include a summary, findings, recommendations, and commendations.
-If the on-site audit concludes all of the audit activities, the report should be provided at the conclusion of the exit conference, if possible. - 14.14.1a Technical Audit Procedure: technical audits may be performed as part of the annual quality audits.
-Suggested tasks for technical audits include:

-Review significant number of cases for:

-- Appropriate use of approved analytical methods.
+- 14.14.1.8 Commendation: noteworthy action, process, or document that is observed during the course of an audit. - 14.14.1.9 Recommendation: a deviation from best practice but not the quality system or a nonconformity to a quality standard, which is either not significant enough or is not pervasive enough to rise to the level of a finding.
+It is suggested that recommendations be corrected, but it is not required. - 14.14.1.10 Audits are concluded with an exit conference.
+Conference participants consist of lab management, auditors, and other attendees as invited by the lab manager.
+Auditors should summarize the audit at this conference and leave a draft report, if possible. - 14.14.1.11 The final written report shall be completed in a timely manner and include a summary, corrective and preventive actions, recommendations, and commendations. - 14.14.1a Technical Audit Procedure: technical audits may be performed as part of the annual quality audits.
+Suggested tasks for technical review include: Review significant number of cases for: - Appropriate use of approved analytical methods. - Conclusions. - Documentation. - Controls and standards appropriately used and authenticated. - Review use of equipment.

-- Conclusions.

-- Documentation.

-- Controls and standards appropriately used and authenticated.

-- Review use of equipment.